J&J COVID-19 vaccine in limbo as U.S. panel delays vote on resuming shots

 The group of outside advisers will make a decision by Friday on when it will reconvene, which could be within a week to 10 days, CDC officials said.

-Reporting by Susan Heavey, Mike Erman, Julie Steenhuysen and Manas Mishra; Editing by Peter Henderson and Bill Berkrot
+Reporting by Susan Heavey, Mike Erman, Julie Steenhuysen, Manas Mishra and Dania Nadeem; Editing by Peter Henderson, Bill Berkrot and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.